Pedal steel guitar: Standardization of the modern pedal instrument

-Buddy Emmons' contributions to pedal steel
+Buddy Emmons

-When "Slowly" was released, Bigsby was in the process of building a guitar for steel virtuoso Buddy Emmons.
-Emmons heard Isaacs' performance on the song, and told Bigsby to make his guitar setup to split the function of Isaacs' single pedal into two pedals, each controlling a different string.
-This gave the advantages of making chords without having to slant or move the bar, e.g., minors and suspended chords.
-Jimmy Day, another prominent steel player of the day, did the same thing, but reversed which strings were affected by the two pedals.
+When Webb Pierce's "Slowly" was released in 1954, Paul Bigsby was in the process of building a new pedal steel guitar for Buddy Emmons.
+After hearing Bud Isaacs bend two strings simultaneously with a single pedal on the recording, Emmons asked Bigsby to make his guitar setup to split the function of Isaacs' single pedal into two pedals, each controlling a different string.
+He could easily push both pedals simultaneously to achieve the same effect as Isaacs, but had the option to push either independently, giving more options to play minors and suspended chords without moving or slanting the bar.
+This "split-pedal" setup soon became the standard in the E9 tuning.
+Jimmy Day had the same idea, but reversed which strings were affected by the two pedals.
 This prompted future manufacturers to ask customers if they wanted a "Day" or an "Emmons" setup.
-In 1957, Emmons partnered with guitarist/machinist Harold "Shot" Jackson to form the Sho-Bud company, the first company devoted solely to pedal steel guitar manufacture.
+In 1957, Emmons partnered with guitarist/machinist Harold "Shot" Jackson to form the Sho-Bud company (a portmanteau of their first names), the first company devoted solely to pedal steel guitar manufacture.
+Emmons later expanded the standard tuning by adding two chromatic strings and a third pedal, giving players greater melodic range and harmonic flexibility.
+Sho-Bud instruments incorporated all the innovations developed through the 1950s, including 10 strings, the third pedal, and Beck’s knee levers, standardizing the E9 single-neck pedal steel guitar.